Destinations Greece Athens

 Must orderthe seven-course tasting with wine pairings

-Michelin-starred since 2002 — the longest continuous run in Athens — opened 1996 in a Pangrati townhouse by Apostolos Trastelis, the first Greek restaurant ever to earn a Michelin star.
-Held two stars from 2008 (under Arnaud Bignon) until 2022, currently one star.
-Classical French technique on Greek ingredients; courtyard tables in summer; jackets at dinner.
+Michelin-starred since 2002, the longest continuous run in Athens, opened 1996 in a Pangrati townhouse by Apostolos Trastelis, and the first Greek restaurant ever to earn a Michelin star.
+It held two stars from 2008 (under Arnaud Bignon) until 2022, and carries one now.
+Classical French technique on Greek ingredients, courtyard tables in summer, jackets at dinner.
 Book a month ahead.

 ★ Michelin · since 2002PangratiBook a month ahead